icure/icure-kotlin-sdk/docs/ContactApi.md

 Create a contact with the current user

-Creates a contact with the current user and returns an instance of created contact afterward.
+Returns an instance of created contact.

 ### Example
 ```kotlin